ITWM-TVFS/Ensight4Matlab/README.md

 The SETUP script will ask you to specify several include and library paths.
 These paths refer to:
   * QT_INCLUDE_PATH: The include files for Qt, e.g. `/usr/include`
   * QT_LIB_PATH: The Qt libraries, e.g. `/usr/lib64`
   * EIGEN_PATH: The Eigen library.
-Same as used in your EnsightLib.pro
+Same as used in your EnsightLibConfig.pri
   * ENSIGHT_INCLUDE_PATH: The includes for the EnsightLib library, e.g. `../ensight_lib/include`
   * ENSIGHT_LIB_PATH: The path to your compiled EnsightLib library, same as specified in `LD_LIBRARY_PATH` above